stevenking86/todo_list_app/README.md

 # TODO with speech recognition and processing

 Currently this is a complete todo list app with basic CRUD.
+It was made with `rails scaffold` and styled with bootstrap.
+Heavily aided by chatgpt for speed.

 It looks like this: